-Running your own limited company provides greater flexibility over your personal income, specifically on how and when you pay yourself.
-This enables you to structure your own remuneration in a more tax-efficient way, by taking a director’s salary through PAYE and drawing shareholder dividends at regular intervals, or periodically when company profits allow.
+Setting up a limited company gives you greater flexibility over your personal income, specifically how and when you pay yourself.
+This enables you to take money from the company in the most tax-efficient way, by taking a director’s salary through PAYE and drawing shareholder dividends when company profits allow

-To help you establish the most tax-efficient remuneration structure, we will explain the different options available to you and discuss the various taxes that you will need to pay.
+To help you establish the best income structure, we explain the options available and the various taxes you will need to pay.
+However, you should consult an experienced accountant for professional advice tailored to your needs.
+This will ensure the best outcome for both you and your company.

-Wages are a deductible business expense, so your company will not pay Corporation Tax on your director’s salary.
-Corporation Tax is only charged on profits, i.e., the money that is left over after you’ve paid/accounted for business overheads and other expenses.
+Wages are a tax-deductible business expense, so your company will not pay Corporation Tax on the amount you receive as a director’s salary.
+Corporation Tax only applies to profits – i.e., the money left over after you’ve accounted for all business overheads and other expenses.

 Income Tax